 - Chair: NCA’s Communication and Aging Division

-- Member: Health Professions Advisory Committee (HPAC), University of Houston
+- Member: Committee for the Protection of Human Subjects (CPHS), University of Houston

 - Top Paper Award (NCA Communication & Aging Division, 2013)